ujale/TAS/module5B/README.md

 Android LOGCAT is a utility that dumbs up the android device logs so that errors and other messages can be seen
 Use the command <adb logcat> to view system logs

+To get the list of app activities use the command <dumpsys package | grep -i 'com.android.calendar' | grep 'Activity'>